pkshetty15/pkshetty15/README.md

 **I'm Prasanna Kumar Shetty, and I'm from India.**

-- 👨‍🎓 I’m a final-year B.Tech student majoring in _Computer Science_.
+- 👨‍🎓 I'm a graduate with a Bachelor's degree in _Computer Science_.
 - 👨‍💻 I'm very curious to learn new technologies in _Computer Science_.
 - 🔭 Currently learning and working on _Flask_ application.